How do plastic Doctor Blades compare to Steel Blades?

 How can I extend the life of my Doctor Blades?

 To extend doctor blade life, follow the installation guidelines for angle and pressure, regularly clean blades and rollers to prevent buildup, and choose the right blade material for your application.
 Regularly inspect the blades for wear and replace them as needed.
+To lear n more about how to install a doctor blade view our 3 keys to success guide.

 When to use Foam Backing with Doctor Blades?